dashingsoft/pyarmor/docs/man.rst

--x, --bind-data DATA        Pass extra data to license, used to extend license type --disable-restrict-mode     Disable all the restrict modes --enable-period-mode        Check license per hour when the obfuscated script is running --fixed key,...
-Bind license to Python interpreter
+-x, --bind-data DATA        Pass extra data to license, used to extend license type --disable-restrict-mode     Disable all the restrict modes --enable-period-mode        Check license per hour when the obfuscated script is running --fixed KEY                 Bind license to Python interpreter

 **DESCRIPTION**